 Also, legacy IT and outdated systems have been a real barrier to governments’ ability to have first responders communicate effectively, or to process the loans companies need desperately in order to keep going.
 Talking to governments about how they can use technology so they can deliver the needed and desired citizen services is a big priority.

 Making the case for a national privacy law

-I’m hoping Congress prioritizes putting in place a comprehensive privacy law so people know if they share data, companies, governments, and organizations are bound not only by good policy and practices, but there’s a law backing it up.
+I’m hoping Congress prioritizes putting in place a comprehensive privacy law so that people know that if they share data, companies, governments, and organizations are bound not only by good policy and practices, but that there’s a law backing it up.
 It’ll actually accelerate trust, if we can promise people that they’re protected by law.